The HIS System Design Goals

 Setting a Standard

-The HIS System Standard has been based on the following goals:
+The HIS System Standard has been based on the following:

 • 1.
 Each standard must be applicable to over 90% of the churches within the church community